 - Diarrhea: Three or more loose stools in a 24-hour period.

-- Vomiting: Two or more times in a 24-hour period.
+- Vomiting: Keep a child home if they've thrown up two or more times in a 24-hour period.

 - Rash: Watch for rashes, especially those that cause a fever, itching or swelling.